-Back in the 90’s, Microsoft had a “smart home” that offered a glimpse into a future where homeowners managed their house systems with computers.
-At the time it all seemed very “George Jetson,” but without even realizing it, we are now there.
-With security systems, thermostats and energy management systems all able to be controlled from a user’s smart phone or iPad on the fly, Bill Gates’ vision that a home and all of its gadgets should be integrated isn’t such a strange idea.
+Back in the 90’s, Microsoft had a “smart home” that offered a glimpse into a future.
+In these homes, homeowners managed their house systems with computers.
+At the time it all seemed very “George Jetson”.
+But, without even realizing it, we are now there.
+With security systems, thermostats and energy management systems all able to be controlled from a user’s smart phone.
+Bill Gates’ vision that a home and all of its gadgets should be integrated isn’t such a strange idea.
 When considering real estate marketing, many of these items are great added features.

-As smart home technology devices become more mainstream and more affordable, options for home owners are plentiful.
-You can purchase online or at brick and mortar mega stores like Lowe’s or Home Depot; even the local cable store has a solution.
-Here are a few hot areas that are becoming mainstream in the quickly growing smart home market:
+As smart home technology devices become more mainstream and affordable, options for home owners are plentiful.
+You can purchase online or at brick and mortar mega stores like Lowe’s or Home Depot.
+Even the local cable store has a solution.
+Here are a few hot areas in the quickly growing smart home market:

-Thermostats.
-A variety of brands to choose from, these devices are great at customizing heat and energy for optimal cost savings by learning a family’s peak use times.
+A variety of brands to choose from, these devices are great at customizing heat and energy for optimal cost savings.
+They work by learning a family’s peak use times.
 Nest and Ecobee are leading contenders for heating and cooling options. http://www.cnet.com/news/smart-thermostat-roundup/

-A new company based out of Boston called Ecovent is focused on controlling the airflow and temperature of each room in a home through the use of “smart vents” that are managed via an app on a smart phone.
+A new company based out of Boston called Ecovent is focused on controlling the airflow and temperature of each room.
+They use “smart vents” that are managed via an app on a smart phone.

-Security Systems.
 Now, when a homeowner decides to add HBO to their cable TV stations, they can also decide whether to have a security system with cameras added to their cable package.
-While these bundles can save some money, it seems the features tied to these products, such as receiving a text when the dog sitter arrives, arming or disarming the alarm on the fly, or seeing via webcam when the kids get home from school, are even more powerful selling points.
+While these bundles can save some money.
+It seems the features tied to these products, such as receiving a text when the dog sitter arrives, arming or disarming the alarm on the fly, or seeing via webcam when the kids get home from school, are even more powerful selling points.
 Comcast, Canary and Vivant are just a few who offer smart security and energy management services.

 When considering real estate marketing and upgrading your home, it may be difficult to decide which home automation service is best to start with.
 Check out http://www.smarthome.com/, an Irvine, CA based website superstore for smart home products that has been around for over 20 years.
 The solution center is educational and gives a place to research ideas on how to begin.